mridulkhanna2/AdSnap/README.md

 ---

 ## Known Limitations
-- Dataset does not contain product name and tone, so these were added manually for 50 records randomly selected
+- Dataset does not contain product name and tone, so these were added manually by randomly selecting through code
 - CTA is fixed logic
 - Tone based styling not present
 - Text may occasionally overlap image content